zsparal/api-documentation/source/reference/v1/profiles-api/list-profiles.rst

        .. type:: array

-     - An array of payment profile objects as described in :ref:`Get profile <v1/profiles-get>`.
+     - An array of payment profile objects as described in :doc:`Get profile </reference/v1/profiles-api/get-profile>`.

    * - | ``links``